6 Best Private Video Hosting Sites for Businesses in 2026 (Compared)

 3. Vimeo

 Vimeo is a community-first platform that pivoted to business tools.
-It's still the preferred home for creative professionals, filmmakers, and agencies who want a beautiful player.
+Plans start at $12/month (Starter, annual billing) with 60 videos per seat per year and 2 TB bandwidth, scaling to $75/month (Advanced) for live streaming and 10 seats.
 The video quality is excellent, and the player interface is widely recognized as sleek and professional.

 However, users should be aware of Vimeo's bandwidth limits.
 While their entry-level plans are affordable, high-traffic sites may be pushed into expensive enterprise contracts if they exceed bandwidth thresholds.